dartmouth-cs98/18w-si32/internal/README.md

 Note: this task initiates a fresh build of the entire Electron app, so it takes some time.

+Subtasks

+* `visualizer-rm` Remove the existing visualizer disk image file from S3 bucket.
+* `visualizer-build` Initiate new build of the visualizer.
+* `visualizer-hash` Generate the hash checksum for updated visualizer and update documentation with this new value.
+* `visualizer-cp` Upload the new visualizer disk image file to S3 bucket.

 ```
 npm run sample
 ```

 Generates obfuscated versions of our sample bots, creates archives for each, and uploads them to the Monad assets bucket on S3 (in the `sample/` subdirectory).

+Subtasks

+* `sample-rm` Remove the existing sample bot archives from S3 bucket.
+* `sample-obfuscate` Generate obfuscated versions of source for sample bots.
+* `sample-zip` Archive the current versions of each sample bot, with obfuscated source.
+* `sample-hash` Generate the hash checksum for updated sample bot archives and update documentation with these new values.
+* `sample-cp` Upload the new sample bot archives to S3 bucket.
+* `sample-clean` Remove the locally generated sample bot archives.